uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 To **Implement a service in other services** we need to add as provider in the `app.module.ts` file and then use it in the service using `@injectable()` decorator in both services.

+We can also **Cross - component communication** to pass data easily between components as we have in `account.service.ts`  statusUpdated EventEmitter to emit the status  when we set an status of `account.component.ts` to `new-account.component.ts` to send an alert.